jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

 - **Gateway device**: a firewall or other device that sits at the edge of the network to regulate traffic and enforce rules
 - **Generic Routing Encapsulation (GRE)**: a protocol for encapsulating data packets that use one routing protocol inside the packets of another protocol; "encapsulating" means wrapping one data packet within another data packet, like putting a box inside another box; encapsulation is the addition of a header, possibly footer, to the data received by each layer from the layer above before handing it off to the layer below; the inverse action is de-encapsulation; note that when using IPv4, the GRE header is inserted between the delivery and payload headers
 - **Host-based IDS (HIDS)**: monitor activity on a single system; one drawback of a HIDS is that attackers can discover and disable them (compare to NIDS)
-- **Hypervisor**: aka virtual machine monitor/manager (VMM); the virtualization component that creates, manages, and operates VMs
-- **Hypervisor Type I**: a native or bare-metal hypervisor; there is no host OS, the hypervisor installs directly onto the hardware instead of the host OS
-- **Hypervisor Type II**: a hosted hypervisor; the hypervisor is installed as another app in the OS
 - **ICMP**: Internet Control Message Protocol, standardized by IETF via RFC 792 to determine if a particular host is available
 - **IGMP**: Internet Group Management Protocol, used to manage multicasting groups
 - **Implicit SMTPS**: a method of securing email transmission by establishing a dedicated, encrypted connection using TLS (Transport Layer Security) from the start, typically over port 465; unlike STARTTLS, which begins as an unencrypted connection and then upgrades, Implicit SMTPS immediately initiates a secure connection, making it less vulnerable to interception or downgrade attacks
 - **Internetworking**: two different sets of servers/communication elements using network protocol stacks to communicate and coordinate activities
 - **International Telecommunication Union Telecommunication Standardization Sector (ITU-T)**: responsible for setting international standards for telecommunications and Information Communication Technology (ICT); standards include X.509, Y.3172 and Y.3173 (machine learning), H.264/MPEG-4 AVC (video compression), and ITU-T G.651.1 (multimode fiber)
-**IV (Initialization Vector) attack**: occurs when attackers exploit weaknesses in how an IV is generated or used in cryptographic systems, particularly in stream ciphers and certain modes of block ciphers; the Initialization Vector (IV) is a random or pseudo-random value used to ensure that even if the same data is encrypted multiple times, the resulting ciphertext is different each time; if the IV is predictable, reused, or improperly managed, it can lead to security vulnerabilities, enabling attackers to decrypt data, tamper with messages, or perform replay attacks
+- **IV (Initialization Vector) attack**: occurs when attackers exploit weaknesses in how an IV is generated or used in cryptographic systems, particularly in stream ciphers and certain modes of block ciphers; the Initialization Vector (IV) is a random or pseudo-random value used to ensure that even if the same data is encrypted multiple times, the resulting ciphertext is different each time; if the IV is predictable, reused, or improperly managed, it can lead to security vulnerabilities, enabling attackers to decrypt data, tamper with messages, or perform replay attacks
 - **Layer 2 Tunneling Protocol (L2TP)**: a VPN tunneling protocol used to establish secure connections over public networks by creating a virtual tunnel for data; L2TP itself does not provide encryption, so it is often paired with IPsec (L2TP/IPsec) to provide confidentiality, integrity, and authentication; it operates at Layer 2 (Data Link Layer) of the OSI model, encapsulating data for secure transmission, commonly used for remote access VPNs and site-to-site connections
 - **LDAP**: lightweight directory access protocol uses simple (basic) authentication such as SSL/TLS, or SASL (Simple Authentication and Security Layer)
 - **Load balancers**: used to spread or distribute network traffic load across several network links or devices, with the purpose of optimizing infrastructure utilization, minimize response time, maximize throughput, reduce overloading, and remove bottlenecks
-- **MAC filtering**: a list of authorized wireless client interface MAC addresses used by a WAP to block access to all nonauthoried devices
+- **MAC filtering**: a list of authorized wireless client interface MAC addresses used by a WAP to block access to all unauthoried devices
 - **Managed Detection and Response (MDR)**: a service that monitors an IT environment in real-time to detect and resolve threats; not limited to endpoints, MDR focuses on threat detection and mediation; often a combination and integration of numerous technologies, such as SIEM, network traffic analysis (NTA), EDR, and IDS
 - **Microsegmentation**: part of a zero trust strategy that breaks or divides up an internal network into very small (sometimes as small as a single device or important server/end-point), highly localized zones; each zone is separated from others by internal segmentation firewalls (ISFWs), subnets, or VLANs; note that at the limit, this places a firewall at every connection point
 - **MSSP**: managed security service provider (MSSP) provides centrally-controlled and managed XDR solutions; can be fully deployed on-premise, in the cloud, or hybrid; MSSP solutions can be overseen through a SOC which is itself local or remote; orgs working with an MSSP to provide EDR, MDR, EPP, or XDR leverages the experience and expertise of the MSSP's staff
+- **Multi-tiered firewall**: tiers are not the number of firewalls but the number of zones protected by the firewall; 2-tier protects two zones
 - **Network Address Translation (NAT)**: NAT translates IP addresses without changing port information, via one-to-one (static NAT) or many-to-one (dynamic NAT); NAT protects the addressing scheme of a private network, allowing the use of private IP addresses, and enables multiple internal clients to obtain internet access through a few public IP addresses; NAT is supported by many security border devices, such as firewalls, routers, gateways, WAPs, and proxies; NAT is useful when specific devices need to be accessible from outside the network, like servers that host websites; also see PAT; The main difference between NAT and PAT is that PAT uses port numbers to map private IP addresses to a public IP address, while NAT does not
 - **Network-based IDS (NIDS)**: a network based IDS can monitor activity on a network, and isn't necessarily visible to an attacker
 - **Network container names**: network containers by OSI layer: 7,6,5: protocol data unit (PDU); layer 4: segment (TCP) or datagram (UDP); layer 3: packet; layer 2: frame; layer 1: bit
 - **NFV**: Network Function Virtualization (AKA Virtual Network Function) goal is to decouple functions, such as firewall management, intrusion detection, NAT and name service resolution from specific hardware solutions, and make them virtual/software; the focus is to optimize distinct network services
+- **Network Polling**: a communication method used in network systems where a central controller or master device periodically checks, or "polls," each connected device (node) to determine if it has data to transmit or to monitor its status; method ensures orderly communication by controlling when devices can send data, preventing data collisions and efficiently managing network traffic
 - **Nonroutable IP addresses**: from RFC 1918; 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16
 - **Northbound/Southbound interface**: A northbound interface lets a specific component communicate with a higher-level component in the same network; a southbound interface is the opposite — enabling a specific component to communicate with a lower-level component
 - **Online Certificate Status Protocol(OCSP)**: a real-time method for verifying the status of an X.509 (e.g. SSL/TLS) digital certificate
 - **Packet-Switched Network**: a network that doesn't use a dedicated connection between endpoints; packet switching occurs when the message or communication is broken up into small segments and sent across intermediary networks to the destination; within packet-switching systems are two types of communication paths (or virtual circuits): permanent virtual circuits (PVCs) and switched virtual circuits (SVCs)